brontosaurusrex/brontosaurusrex.github.io/_posts/2016-02-10-kitche-wip.md

 The more color variants could be probably achieved by using [object info](http://i.stack.imgur.com/Jbzml.png) and ramp nodes as drivers for colors.

-edit: (info/random > ramp > mostly colors and texture scaling) [![materiali2_ps.th.png](https://cdn.scrot.moe/images/2016/02/15/materiali2_ps.th.png)](https://cdn.scrot.moe/images/2016/02/15/materiali2_ps.png)
+edit: (info/random > ramp > mostly colors and texture scaling)

+[![materiali2_ps.th.png](https://cdn.scrot.moe/images/2016/02/15/materiali2_ps.th.png)](https://cdn.scrot.moe/images/2016/02/15/materiali2_ps.png)
 [![materiali2_ps2.th.png](https://cdn.scrot.moe/images/2016/02/15/materiali2_ps2.th.png)](https://cdn.scrot.moe/images/2016/02/15/materiali2_ps2.png)

+Unfortunatelly some of the cubes are crossing each other, which seems to be the native particles-generator behaviour, could be solved with some bullet-physics.